 THE FACTS Not experiencing engorgement – breasts producing too much milk, resulting in swelling and pain – doesn’t equate to a breastfeeding problem, especially if you’re able to feed your baby without any hiccups.
 In fact, if your breastfeeding journey is going smoothly, you won’t experience engorgement at all since it only happens when your breasts are not being emptied properly.

-“While some women notice a feeling of fullness in their breasts about four days after their body starts producing colostrum, that isn’t engorgement — it’s the sensation of their breasts filling up with milk,” points our Dr Wong.
+“While some women notice a feeling of fullness in their breasts about four days after their body starts producing colostrum, that isn’t engorgement — it’s the sensation of their breasts filling up with milk,” Lo points out.
 So in other words, not having to deal with engorgement is a good thing!

-WHAT YOU CAN DO Dr Wong advises if you do feel a certain tightness in the chest or engorgement, you can try massaging your breasts, pump to extract some of the milk or let baby feed directly.
-“You should be mindful to avoid pumping for too long because it can lead to an oversupply of milk.
-Just pump for comfort,” she adds.
+WHAT YOU CAN DO Lo advises that if you do feel a certain tightness in the chest or engorgement, you can try massaging your breasts, hand express or pump to extract some of the milk or let baby feed directly to ease the tightness.

 “If the mother doesn’t pump from the other breast, her body may interpret the situation as having a surplus of milk and works to cut down on milk supply.”

 THE FACTS From as early as 10 days after starting to breastfeed, you may feel a tingling sensation in your breasts when feeding bubba.
 It’s a sign of the let-down reflex, which occurs when the cells around the boobs contract to squeeze milk out.
 For some woman, simply thinking about, seeing or even hearing their baby cry can trigger it.